smp/AI_ML_Workshops/lab-5-Hands_on_with_Rekognition_API/README.md

 ![Workshops](../banners/aws.png)  ![Workshops](images/rekognition.png)
-**Last Updated:** December 2018
+**Last Updated:** March 2019

 # Hands on with the Amazon Rekognition API

 ### Requirements

-- AWS Account
+- AWS Account with local access credentials
 - AWS CLI tools installed
 - python + boto3 + some python skills

 ## Why Amazon Rekognition?

-Earlier we looked at image recognition using Apache MXNet and we analysed an image of a rock guitarist.
+A different AI/ML in this series looked at image recognition using Apache MXNet and we analysed an image of a rock guitarist - see [here](<https://github.com/drandrewkane/AI_ML_Workshops/blob/master/lab-3-Hands_on_with_Apache_MXNet>).
 In order to do that we had to prepare the data, this takes time when dealing with thousands or millions of images.
 Rekognition does this for you automatically.
 The screen shot below shows the same image processed by rekognition.

 ![demo0.png](demo0.png)